What is Form 1065?

 First, the partnership reports total net income and all other relevant financial information for the partnership using Form 1065.

-Second, each individual partner then prepares their own personal Schedule K-1, which identifies each partner’s allocated profits and losses over the course of the reporting period.
-Each partner’s Schedule K-1 becomes part of their personal tax return.
+Second, a Schedule K-1 is prepared for each partner, which identifies the partner’s allocated profits and losses for the total of the reporting period.
+Each partner’s Schedule K-1 is sent to the partner and used to prepare their personal income tax return.

 Who needs to file a 1065?

-All partnerships in the United States must submit one IRS Form 1065.
+All partnerships in the United States must submit one IRS Form 1065 unless there was no income or expenditures for the year.

 The IRS defines a “partnership” as any relationship existing between two or more persons who join to carry on a trade or business.
 A partnership is not a corporation.
-Unlike a corporation, a partnership is not a separate legal entity from the individual owners.
+Unlike a corporation, a partnership is not a separate legal entity from the individual owners unless that partnership is also an LLC.

 Not sure if your business is a partnership?
 Most partnerships are spelled out in a formal written agreement called a partnership agreement, and are registered in the state in which they do business.
 Your partnership agreement might say you’re a general partnership, a limited partnership, or a limited liability partnership.

-If your company is an LLC and has not decided to be taxed as a corporation this year, then you will file taxes as a partnership and you must submit a 1065.
+If your company is an LLC with 2 or more members and has not decided to be taxed as a corporation this year, then you will file taxes as a partnership and you must submit a 1065.

 Foreign partnerships with more than $20,000 annual income in the United States, or those who earn more than 1% of their income in the United States, must file Form 1065.